thesofproject/sof-docs/contribute/linux/development_tree.rst

 Background
 **********

-The Linux development is split by subsystem.
+Linux development is split by subsystems.
 All SOF contributions are merged through the sound/system (maintained by Takashi Iwai) and the sound/soc subsystem (maintained by Mark Brown).

-All SOF patches merged by the two maintainers will be used for linux-next (as a first pass of integration to detect conflicts with other subsystems or compilation issues) and eventually merged by Linus Torvalds in the mainline.
+All SOF patches merged by the two maintainers will be used for linux-next (as a first pass of integration to detect conflicts with other subsystems or compilation issues) and eventually merged in the mainline by Linus Torvalds.

 Instructions for SOF developers
 *******************************